kumaramanivel/AIR-Lab-Instructions/Turtlebot.md

 * Turn on the laptop.
 * Make sure the USB from the robot is connected to the laptop.
 * Please ensure that the wireless keyboard belongs to the same laptop that you are using.
 * Sign in to your account on the laptop.
-If you do not have your account created, contact the lab administrator.
+If you do not have your account, contact the lab administrator.

 ## Running the robot for the first time.
 Before running the robot, you need to run the following commands.